FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Experiments

 \subsection{Ablation Study}

-We conduct a comprehensive ablation study to disentangle the impact of training data size, agent backbone, and model scale.
+We conduct a comprehensive ablation study to disentangle the impact of training data size, planning backbone, and target model scale.
 We select five representative tasks covering diverse modalities: reasoning (AIME), retrieval (Patent-PI4PC), structural constraints (Chem-Mol\_Edit), knowledge (Financial QA), and code generation (Table-Vis).
 Results are summarized in Figure~\ref{fig:ablation}.

 \textbf{1.
 Quality over Quantity (Data Scaling).} Expanding the training set from 2k to 5k samples yields mixed results.
 While performance improves on pattern-intensive tasks like Patent Retrieval and Molecule Editing, it degrades on Visualization.
 Under a fixed 12-hour budget, larger datasets consume significantly more compute time for processing and training, squeezing the window for strategy iteration.
 The 2k budget strikes a better balance between data coverage and exploration depth.